wojciechmarek/robo-punks/README.md

 # RoboPunks

-A sample landing page of fake RoboPunks retro game.
+A sample landing page of a fake RoboPunks retro game.
 Based on the YouTube tutorial.

 ## Purpose

-RoboPunks website was created to enhance my programming skills and learn how to connect a web app to Metamask wallet
+The RoboPunks website was created to enhance my programming skills and learn how to connect a web app to a Metamask wallet.

-## Screenshot
+## Screenshots

-- Landing page - high quality:
+- Landing page:

 - Landing page - animated background: